-The DSR had booths at Capital Pride in Washington DC and at Seattle Pride
+Capital Pride in Washington DC and Seattle Pride

 Watch the video webinar we did for the Family Equality Council!
 Wendy talks about the DSR, who we are and why we do what we do, what we have learned over the years, moving the industry forward in a more ethical and responsible manner, and how to create healthy and happy families.

 We gave a Skype workshop with an LGBTQ parents group in Boston after they watched the Family Equality Council webinar.

 Wendy and Ryan spoke at the LA Gay and Lesbian Center

 Ads for the October 2017 Philadelphia Family Pride Family Matters Conference and for 2017/2018 issues of Gay Parent Magazine and Curve magazine